For COVID-19 Travel and RS Tours information, see our FAQ.

 • Denise Fussell's yoga classes at the Sportzentrum in Mürren are now held on Wednesdays (not Tuesdays; now €15 but discounts offered to Rick Steves readers).

-• The Pop-Up Lodge Mürren is ceasing operations after the first week of April 2023; their Sport Lodge has already closed (Hotel Alpin Palace is finally moving ahead with renovations).
+• The Pop-Up Lodge Mürren and its Sport Lodge are no longer operating (Hotel Alpin Palace is finally moving ahead with renovations).

 • Hotel Blumental in Mürren has a new phone number: +41 33 855 8856.

-• Adventure-sports operator Outdoor Interlaken, know going as simply "Outdoor," has a new phone number: +41 224 0704.
+• Adventure-sports operator Outdoor Interlaken, now going as simply "Outdoor," has a new phone number: +41 224 0704.
 (Similar outfit Alpin Raft is no longer operating.)

 • Interlaken's K44 indoor-climbing facility has closed.